WillAdams/myappmaker-sdd/ch-definition-requirements-challenges.md

 At the time of their creation they allowed clicking on the parts list at the right of the drawing which would then highlight the matching parts in the diagram --- presumably if javascript interactivity were enabled in a modern browser they would still work.

-Possible output formats are pretty obvious --- compiling to HTML or SVG with Javascript would be the a simple and potentially widespread deployment, but architecturarlly technically complex, writing out a stand-alone .py file would be a welcome option but may only work for a simplistic subset of the application's capabilities, and as noted elsewhere the native fileformat will be a .zip archive with identifying file extension which the development environment would be able to "play".
+Possible output formats are pretty obvious --- compiling to HTML or SVG with Javascript would be a simple and potentially widespread deployment, but architecturarlly technically complex, writing out a stand-alone .py file would be a welcome option but may only work for a simplistic subset of the application's capabilities, and as noted elsewhere the native fileformat will be a .zip archive with identifying file extension which the development environment would be able to "play".

 A basic workflow/set of functions: